 Tip Number 2: Pack properly!

-Gearing up with good hiking boots are essential if you plan on hiking in Haleakala.
+Gearing up with good hiking boots is essential if you plan on doing some Haleakala National Park hiking.
 Remember to bring along first aid supplies and the proper trekking stuff for more intense excursions.
 Find the best prices here.

 National parks are NOT theme parks.
 Injuries abound when you fail to treat nature with respect.